Right Column

 (4) the total number of PDUs.

-(c) A maximum of three (3) PDUs in excess of the required 12 PDUs may be carried over to the next renewal period for those practitioners renewing after one year.
-A maximum of six (6) PDUs in excess of the required 24 PDUs may be carried over to the next renewal period for those practitioners renewing after two years.
+(c) A maximum of six PDUs in excess of the required 24 PDUs may be carried over to the next renewal period.

 (d) Any occupational therapy practitioner who is unable to provide records documenting completion of the continuing competency requirements is subject to citation and/or administrative fine or disciplinary action.